 Funding Information for Faculty

-These funds can be used for any expenses related to the research project, including laboratory reagents, equipment, study participant compensation, student conference travel, books, etc. Your department administrator can help you with the procurement of items; you will follow the same processes as purchasing any other university property or traveling on any other university business.
+These funds can be used for any expenses related to the research project, including laboratory reagents, equipment, study participant compensation, student conference travel, books, etc. Your department business manager can help you with the procurement of items; you will follow the same processes as purchasing any other university property or traveling on any other university business.
 Items purchased with these funds remain university property.

 Non-LAS faculty will be asked to provide account information for their home department.
 If you have any other questions, please contact LASURI.